 2. Discarded Wings

 Discarded wings are evidence that swarm termites have selected a new place to colonize.
 Unfortunately for your home, first, they shed their wings as they no longer need to travel.
 Then, they shift their focus toward building the colony and mating.

 Often located near entry points by doors, window ledges, vents or underneath the light from a lightbulb, piles of small wings are a telltale sign of termites.

 Drywood termites typically damage homes by creating sagging floors, walls and ceilings.
 They live deep within wooden structures and consume the framework of your house.

-They make the places they intrude to appear to be water damaged such as discolored or damp spots on the walls.
+They make places they intrude appear to be water-damaged, and you’ll notice discolored or damp spots on the walls.

-Headbanging, as the name suggests, is when termites bang their heads against wood or shake their bodies as a way to signal danger to the colony to other termites.
+Headbanging, as the name suggests, is when termites bang their heads against wood or shake their bodies to signal danger to the colony to other termites.

 The headbanging echoes as quiet clicking noises from the walls.

-Frass are termite droppings and are a clear sign of a termite infestation.
+Frass, or termite droppings, is a clear sign of a termite infestation.

 These termite droppings look like pellets or wood shavings, similar to the appearance of sawdust.